spence3033/CSE381-portfolio/README.md

 4. If true, Stop!
 You won!
 5. If no,

-a.
+5-1.
 Was it too high?
-b.
+5-2.
 The range has been shortened from the bottom to the number just under the number chosen.
-* Now pick the median of the new range.
+5-3.
+Now pick the median of the new range.
-* repeat back to step 3.
+5-4. repeat back to step 3.

 * Was it too low?
 * The range has been shortened from the top to the number just above what was chosen.